mikea/niko/README.md

 # Niko

-Niko is stack-oriented array programming language.
-It is heavily influenced by Forth and Lisp.
+Niko is a stack-oriented array programming language.
+It is primarily inspired by Forth, Lisp and only then by modern array languages.

 ## Syntax

+Niko program consists of a sequence of words separated by whitespaces.

 Whitepsaces consist of space, tab and new line character.
-Words are sequences of non-whitespace symbols.

-Words are normally evaluated left to right.
+Words are evaluated left to right.

 ### Arrays